 -Reading log (include books, podcasts, documentaries, curriculum, etc.)

--Samples of student learning experiences (approx. 10 samples is sufficient-- photos, compositions, etc.)
+-Samples of student learning experiences (approx. 10 samples is fine-- photos/descriptions, samples of writing or other creations, etc.)

--Standardized test score for students in grades 3, 5, and 8
+-Standardized test score in grades 3, 5, and 8

 What Standardized Tests are approved in PA?